How to Pollinate Corn for Plump, Full Ears!

 Body

 Everyone loves sweet corn.
-So, it can be disheartening when there are gaps left gaping in our cobs’ kernels.
+So, it can be disheartening when there are gaps left between our cobs’ kernels.
 The secret to full ears of corn packed with sweet, juicy kernels is proper pollination!
-Learn how to ensure your corn is sufficiently pollinated, including tips on how to hand-pollinate.
+Learn how to ensure your corn is sufficiently pollinated, including tips on how to hand-pollinate your corn.

 If your corn doesn’t get properly pollinated, it can’t produce those creamy kernels.
 It’s that simple!